-Access the Denver International Airport Pet Relief Stations
+Denver International Airport Pet Relief Stations Terminal Guide

 The maps below can help you locate pet relief stations within your concourse area.
 However, these descriptions provide additional details, allowing you to more quickly and easily find relief for your furry friend.

 - The pre-security DIA pet relief area is on the west side of the Jeppesen Terminal.
 To access, exit through Door 200.

 - To access the A-Gate indoor pet relief area, proceed through Concourse A security and turn to the right.
 The station is near the U.S. Mail Drop.

 - To access the B-Gate indoor station, proceed through Concourse B security, cross the atrium, and turn to the right.
 The area is near the U.S. Mail Drop.

 - To find the C-Gate secured area, proceed through Concourse C security, cross the atrium, and turn to the right.
 The station is near the U.S. Mail Drop

 DIA/DEN Airport Pet Relief Area Map